 Co-created through community consultation, Ōtākaro Orchard is a living learning hub for growing food, a local food information centre, with café, office and event spaces, and HQ for the Food Resilience Network.
 Outside is a food forest, a free edible garden, living classroom, outdoor amphitheatre, and garden venue in the heart of the city.

-- An Edible Park featuring a public food forest, multiple herb and vegetable beds showcasing a variety of growing techniques, space for educational workshops and an amphitheatre for public gatherings and events.
+An Edible Garden featuring a public food forest, multiple herb and vegetable beds showcasing a variety of growing techniques, space for educational workshops and an open air amphitheatre for public gatherings and events.

-- A Dome which will serve as an indoor food production and classroom space.
+A Dome which will serve as an indoor food production and classroom space - will even grow bananas!

 - Battle of the Mayoral Pumpkins - The Press

 - Edible Paradise - Growing the Food Forest Revolution - the Localizing Food Project (Video)

 - International students help at Otakaro Orchard - Christchurch Educated

 - New Zealand's first 'edible park' under way - ChristchurchNZ

 - Fundraising to build Christchurch's new edible garden reaches target - The Press

 - Otakaro Orchard shows a community-led city is possible - The Press